May 02, 2023

 How to Start and Run a Successful Side Hustle That Makes Money

-Side hustling can pave the way for better career opportunities when done right, especially for people who want to be their own boss.
+Side hustling can pave the way for better career opportunities.
+It can also help you start your own business, especially for people who want to be their own boss.

 However, the road to establishing financial independence isn’t always easy.
-As with any venture, there are challenges you will face along the way.
+As with any venture, you will face challenges along the way.

 Here are general pointers to help you turn a side job into a long-term profitable business:

 - Manage your own schedule well.
 The most challenging aspect of doing a side gig is keeping up with your day job.
 Use timetable tools like Workflow or Timely to track your responsibilities and prioritize your workload correctly.